The Stephen Katz Distinguished Visiting Scholar in Interdisciplinary Aging Studies

 It is our great pleasure to invite you to be a part of the Stephen Katz Distinguished Visiting Scholar in Interdisciplinary Aging Studies program; the first of its kind developed by the Trent Centre for Aging & Society (TCAS).

 We do so to honour the outstanding intellectual contributions Dr. Katz has made to his discipline and to the creation of our Centre.
 Prof. Katz helped conceptualize TCAS and put an immense amount of energy into its creation.
 He remains an active executive member and understands, clearly, the multiple benefits of attracting world-class scholars to Trent University.

 To establish and endow this lecture, Trent University has launched a $75,000 fundraising campaign.
 Dr. Katz and his family have stepped up with a significant financial commitment, but we need your help to ensure the program is robust enough to attract leading researchers to Trent University every year.
 To contribute to the Stephen Katz Distinguished Visiting Scholar Program, you can learn more here.

 Have a look at the video above to learn a little more about the Stephen Katz Distinguished Vising Scholar in Interdisciplinary Aging Studies program.
-If you wish to be considered for the the program, keep an eye on this space as more information will follow.

 If you'd like to support the program, please do.
 Our students, scholars, and community thank you.
 We thank you.